broulston/TDSS-Variable-Star-ViP/README.md

-# TDSS Variable Star Vi
+# TDSS Variable Star ViP

-`TDSS Vi` creates one (1) plot for each of the variable stars in the program sample.
+`TDSS ViP` creates one (1) plot for each of the variable stars in the TDSS program sample.
 These plots are designed to help summarize as much information about each star as possible, and to aid in classification.
 Each plot currently contains:

 ![Vi_plot](./000.04023+005.77216_Vi.png?raw=true)